processone/ejabberd/README.md

   - Support for IDNA.

 - **Open Standards**
-  ejabberd is the first Open Source Jabber server claiming to fully comply to the XMPP standard.
+  ejabberd is the first Open Source XMPP server claiming to fully comply to the XMPP standard.
   - Fully XMPP-compliant.
   - XML-based protocol.